 The actuators used in this study were constructed by hand, and used copper tape electrodes with a Kapton tape dielectric.
 The dielectric was constructed by layering three pieces of Kapton on top of each other, which resulted in a dielectric thickness of 0.2 mm.
-The electrodes were positioned so that the electrodes did not overlap each other, but the exposed electrode edge lay directly on top of the covered electrode edge (Fig. 1).
+The electrodes were positioned so that the electrodes did not overlap each other, but the exposed electrode edge lay directly on top of the covered electrode edge (Figure 3.1).
 The actuators were mounted on a foam-core board substrate.
-The exposed electrodes were each 25 cm in length, and the covered electrodes (Fig. 4).
+The exposed electrodes were each 25 cm in length, and the covered electrodes were slightly longer than the exposed electrodes (Figure 3.2).